1.WHO ARE WE

 (2) Professional advisors;

-(4) Other companies as part of the process of selling one or more of our businesses or part of
+(5) Other companies as part of the process of selling one or more of our businesses or part of those businesses; and

 6c.
 Where we share your information with third parties they are required to follow our express instructions in respect of the use of your personal information and they must comply with all applicable UK data protection laws to protect your information and keep it secure.